microsoftgraph/microsoft-graph-docs-contrib/concepts/security-ediscovery-appauthsetup.md

 ## Implementing App Authentication

 Listed below are step by step instructions to implement App Auth.
 The basic steps involve registering the app in Azure, creating client secret/ certificates, assigning the right API permissions, setting up a service principal and then using App Auth for invocation.
-Each of these steps are listed in detail below.

 ### Step 1: Register a New Application in Azure